Heating, ventilation, and air conditioning: Air conditioning energy

-Demand controlled kitchen ventilation
+Demand-controlled kitchen ventilation

-Demand controlled kitchen ventilation (DCKV) is a building controls approach to controlling the volume of kitchen exhaust and supply air in response to the actual cooking loads in a commercial kitchen.
+Demand-controlled kitchen ventilation (DCKV) is a building controls approach to controlling the volume of kitchen exhaust and supply air in response to the actual cooking loads in a commercial kitchen.
 Traditional commercial kitchen ventilation systems operate at 100% fan speed independent of the volume of cooking activity and DCKV technology changes that to provide significant fan energy and conditioned air savings.
 By deploying smart sensing technology, both the exhaust and supply fans can be controlled to capitalize on the affinity laws for motor energy savings, reduce makeup air heating and cooling energy, increasing safety, and reducing ambient kitchen noise levels.

 Air filtration and cleaning

 Air cleaning and filtration removes particles, contaminants, vapors and gases from the air.
 The filtered and cleaned air then is used in heating, ventilation, and air conditioning.
 Air cleaning and filtration should be taken in account when protecting our building environments.
+If present, contaminants can come out from the HVAC systems if not removed or filtered properly.

 Clean air delivery rate (CADR) is the amount of clean air an air cleaner provides to a room or space.
 When determining CADR, the amount of airflow in a space is taken into account.
 For example, an air cleaner with a flow rate of 30 m3 per minute and an efficiency of 50% has a CADR of 15 m3 per minute.
 Along with CADR, filtration performance is very important when it comes to the air in our indoor environment.
 This depends on the size of the particle or fiber, the filter packing density and depth, and the airflow rate.